Galactic rotation curves versus ultralight dark matter: A systematic comparison with SPARC data: ULDM versus rotation curve data

-The analysis leading to \reffig{final-result-intro} was conservative, in that we only considered the impact of the soliton when it overshoots the rotation velocity data, allowing an unspecified background density profile to fit underpredicted velocity bins.
-In App.~\ref{app:modelsAB} we study how the limits change when considering more realistic background profiles.
+\textbf{Realistic background density.} The analysis leading to \reffig{final-result-intro} was conservative, in that we considered the impact of the soliton only when it overshoots the rotation velocity data, allowing an unspecified background density profile to fit underpredicted velocity bins.
+In Appendix~\ref{app:modelsAB} we study how the limits change when considering more realistic background profiles.
 The exercise there involves a statistical fit of the velocity profile, deriving the constraints on ULDM from a log-likelihood ratio.
-In addition to the soliton component, we include the following ingredients: (i) we add the baryonic contribution to the velocity curve, using the gas, disk, and bulge models from SPARC~\cite{Lelli:2016zqa}, and allowing the mass-to-light ratios of the disk and the bulge to vary freely in the fit; (ii) we consider two models for the DM contribution, in addition to the soliton: an NFW profile~\cite{Navarro:1996gj}, and a cored Burkert profile~\cite{Burkert:1995yz}.
+In addition to the soliton component, we include the following ingredients. (i) We add the baryonic contribution to the velocity curve, using the gas, disk, and bulge models from SPARC~\cite{Lelli:2016zqa} and allowing the mass-to-light ratios of the disk and the bulge to vary freely in the fit; (ii) we consider two models for the DM contribution, in addition to the soliton: A Navarro-Frenk-White (NFW) profile~\cite{Navarro:1996gj}, and a cored Burkert profile~\cite{Burkert:1995yz}.
 These are matched to the soliton feature in different ways.

-We leave the details of the fitting analysis to App.~\ref{app:modelsAB}.
+We leave the details of the fitting analysis to Appendix~\ref{app:modelsAB}.
 The results are shown in \reffig{compare-five-models}.
 In terms of the limit on $M_{\rm sol}/M_{\rm SH}$ or on $m$, the consideration of more realistic background profiles strengthens the limit by up to a factor of 2 in the large $m$ region.